SurajVishwakarma333/SQL-Notes/README.md

 # Some Important topics to be covered while studying sql.

-  use this "Customers" table as an examples:
+  Use this "Customers" table as an examples:

      Select * from Customers;